5 Financial Mistakes to Avoid in Your 20sFebruary 13, 2017

 - Not Setting Financial Goals

 Many young professionals are often caught up in the excitement of receiving a sizable paycheck, but they fail to make a plan for what they are going to do with it.
 Not setting short-term and long-term financial goals can lead to frivolous spending without limits, which can make it more difficult to save money.
 Think about where you see yourself in the future.
 When would you like to purchase a car or home?
 How much do you want to have in savings by a certain point?
 Knowing where you want to go and coming up with a plan for your money can help you with budgeting as well.
-To read more about how to set financial goals, read our blog post all about it.

 - Neglecting to Budget